jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) A person may, in their return of income for an income year, choose to apply the kilometre rate method described in section DE 12 to calculate a deduction for the business use of a motor vehicle and for the income year that includes the latest of—
   (a) 1 April 2017, unless the person disposes of the motor vehicle in that income year:
   (b) the day on which they acquire the motor vehicle:
-  (c) the day on which they first start using the motor vehicle for business purposes.
+  (c) the day on which they first start using the motor vehicle for business use.
 Election to use costs method
 (2) If a person does not make an election under subsection (1), they are treated as making an election in the return of income to use the costs method for the corresponding income year.
 Election cannot be revoked